AaronYong179/FYP_conjugation_blocking_gene/beginner_guide/CE Plotter (Guide).md

 Run the file "create_csv_template.py" if you need help creating a csv file that matches the requirement of this script.
 From there, you can simply copy-paste experimental data into the csv file as you would an excel spreadsheet.
 Remember to save as csv when quitting!

 The Python file `Main.py` is provided as a foundation for editing commands.
 Plotting the graphs should be as easy as editing the variables and running the Python script.
+A sample csv file already populated with data is given.
+Try plotting a few graphs with the sample data!

 ### Editable variables
 The names of editable variables are typed in all-caps.